Best Route Planning Software For Businesses in 2025

 Route quality: Onfleet doesn’t show data on route length or indicate actual routes, so there’s no way to tell.

-User ratings: 4.7 (80+ reviews)
+User ratings: 4.7 (90+ reviews)

 4. OptimoRoute

 OptimoRoute is a powerful routing app with a lot of flexibility and control for you to set up your routes exactly as you wish.
-It does, however, require some time to learn and understand.
+It does, however, take some time to learn and understand.

 You can set up individual driver profiles with their own shift schedules (including breaks and overtime), start/end locations, skills (if you’re in the field service industry), vehicle types, service areas you want them to stay in, and even cost and speed settings.
 You can also set up multiple capacity constraints (e.g. weight & volume).
 Like Routific, OptimoRoute doesn’t include barcode scanning or order taking functionality.